Novel Molecular Prognostic and Diagnostic Techniques in Colorectal Cancer

 Authors

-6 Department of Pathology, Unii Lubelskiej Pomeranian Medical University, Szczecin, Poland.
+6 Department of Pathology, Unii Lubelskiej 1, Pomeranian Medical University, 71-344 Szczecin, Poland

 Abstract

-Background Colorectal cancer (CRC) is one of the more diffuse reasons for malignancy-associated death worldwide.
-According to the evidence that CRC is predominantly symptomless as it advances to the highest stages, the administration of screening schemes planned at initial diagnosis is required to lower the prevalence and fatality rate .
-We aimed to review the literature on different molecular procedures for detection of stool-based biomarkers in CRC.
+Colorectal cancer (CRC) is a prominent cause of malignancy-associated death worldwide.
+This disease is predominantly symptomless as it advances to the highest stages, meaning that screening schemes aimed at early diagnosis are required to lower the prevalence and fatality rate.
+We aimed to review the literature on different molecular procedures for detecting stool-based biomarkers of CRC.

-Conclusion An integrative framework of all epigenetic and genetic modifications compared to other traditional procedures were studied which represented a more acceptable specificity and sensitivity for the diagnosis, treatment, evaluating drug response and also the clinical outcome of CRC.
-Differential expression analysis of stool-derived RNAs (sRNAs) and stool DNA (sDNA) testing for ultrasensitive mutations, methylation, and fragmentation patterns can lead to an early-stage diagnosis and a better prognosis for CRC patients in a higher accuracy.
+An integrative framework of all epigenetic and genetic modifications was studied, representing more acceptable specificity and sensitivity for the diagnosis, treatment, and drug response/outcome evaluation of CRC compared to other traditional procedures.
+Differential expression analysis of stool-derived RNA (sRNA) and stool DNA (sDNA) testing for ultrasensitive mutations, methylation, and fragmentation patterns can lead to an accurate, early-stage diagnosis and a better prognosis for CRC patients.

 Keywords